Evaluating LLMs on Entity Disambiguation in Tables: Abstract

 \section{Abstract}

 Tables are crucial containers of information, but understanding their meaning may be challenging.
-Indeed, recently, there has been a focus on Semantic Table Interpretation (STI), \ie, the task that involves the semantic annotation of tabular data to disambiguate their meaning.
-Over the years, there has been a surge in interest in data-driven approaches based on deep learning that have increasingly been combined with heuristic-based approaches.
+Over the years, there has been a surge in interest in data-driven approaches based on deep learning that have increasingly been combined with heuristic-based ones.
 In the last period, the advent of \acf{llms} has led to a new category of approaches for table annotation.
-The interest in this research field, characterised by multiple challenges, has led to a proliferation of approaches employing different techniques.
 However, these approaches have not been consistently evaluated on a common ground, making evaluation and comparison difficult.
-This work proposes an extensive evaluation of four \ac{sota} approaches — \alligator (formerly \selbat), \dagobah, \turl, and \tablellama; the first two belong to the family of heuristic-based algorithms, while the others are respectively encoder-only and decoder-only \ac{llms}.
-The primary objective is to measure the ability of these approaches to solve the entity disambiguation task, with the ultimate aim of charting new research paths in the field.
+This work proposes an extensive evaluation of four STI \ac{sota} approaches — \alligator (formerly \selbat), \dagobah, \turl, and \tablellama; the first two belong to the family of heuristic-based algorithms, while the others are respectively encoder-only and decoder-only \ac{llms}.
+We also include in the evaluation both GPT-4o and GPT-4o-mini, since they excel in various public benchmarks.
+The primary objective is to measure the ability of these approaches to solve the entity disambiguation task with respect to both the performance achieved on a common-ground evaluation setting and the computational and cost requirements involved, with the ultimate aim of charting new research paths in the field.

 \ccsdesc[500]{Computing methodologies~Machine learning} \ccsdesc[500]{Information systems~Ontologies}

 \keywords{ Semantic Web, Knowledge Base, Knowledge Base Construction, Knowledge Base Extension, Knowledge Graph, Semantic Table Interpretation, Table Annotation, Data Enrichment, Tabular Data }